-As part of the solar panel manufacturing process, polysilicon is melted and grown into crystalline ingots and sliced into wafers by business partners specializing in those processes.
+Polysilicon is melted and grown into crystalline ingots and sawed into wafers by business partners specializing in those processes.
 The wafers are processed into solar cells in our manufacturing facilities located in the Philippines and Malaysia.
 During fiscal year 2017, we completed the construction of the Maxeon 3 solar cell manufacturing facility that we own and operate in the Philippines which has an annual capacity of approximately 500 megawatts.
-The Maxeon 2 solar cell manufacturing facility we own and operate in Malaysia has a total rated annual capacity of over 700 megawatts and is currently being upgraded to over 500 megawatts of Maxeon 5 capacity.
+The Maxeon 2 solar cell manufacturing facility we own and operate in Malaysia has a total rated annual capacity of over 700 megawatts and is currently being upgraded to 1,900 megawatts of Maxeon 5 capacity.

-We use our solar cells to manufacture Maxeon 5 and 6, Maxeon 3 and Maxeon 2 solar panels at our solar panel assembly facilities located primarily in Mexico and France.
-Our solar panel assembly facilities currently have a combined total rated annual capacity that matches our cell manufacturing capacity.
+We use our solar cells to manufacture Maxeon 5, Maxeon 3 and Maxeon 2 solar panels at our solar panel assembly facilities located in Mexico and France.
+Our solar panel manufacturing facilities have a combined total rated annual capacity matching cell manufacturing capacity.